Batgirl (film): Filming and post-production

 Principal photography began in Glasgow, doubling for Gotham City, on November 30, 2021, under the working title Cherry Hill.
-John Mathieson serves as cinematographer.
+John Mathieson served as cinematographer.
 El Arbi and Fallah had arrived in Glasgow on August 24 to prepare for filming, and scouted locations with production designer Christopher Glass.
 Glasgow was previously used to depict Gotham City in The Flash as well as the non-DCEU film The Batman (2022).
 Filming officially wrapped on March 31, 2022.

-In April 2022, Arbi and Fallah exited Beverly Hills Cop IV to focus on Batgirl.
-The film was in post-production by the time its release was canceled in August 2022, with Martin Walsh serving as editor.
-It did not have completed visual effects and still required the filming of some scenes.
+In April 2022, Arbi and Fallah exited Beverly Hills Cop: Axel F (2024) to focus on Batgirl.
+Following the merger between WarnerMedia—the owner of DC and Warner Bros.—with Discovery, Inc. to form Warner Bros.
+Discovery (WBD) and the fall in stock prices for Netflix later that month, executives at Warner Bros. were reportedly considering a switch for the film from a streaming release with a budget of around $70 million to a theatrical release with increased budget for post-production and a larger marketing push.
+The film was in post-production by the time its release was cancelled in August 2022, with Martin Walsh serving as editor.
+It did not have completed visual effects and still required some scenes to be filmed.

 Music

 Natalie Holt announced in September 2021 that she would compose the score.
-She reached out to Danny Elfman regarding her plans to use the original Batman theme for Michael Keaton's character, and she received his permission.
+She reached out to composer Danny Elfman regarding her plans to use the original Batman theme for Keaton's character, of which he approved.